agriculturegovau/ag-common/.changeset/clean-owls-try.md

 digital-identity: Add `'use client'` to all exports.
 Update internal layout components to not use deprecated versions.

-footer: Remove incorrect use of `CoreProvider`.
+footer: Add `'use client'` to all exports.

-header: Remove incorrect use of `CoreProvider`.
+header: Add `'use client'` to all exports.
 Remove deprecated `MainNavBottomBar`.

-help-callout: Remove incorrect use of `CoreProvider`.
+help-callout: Add `'use client'` to all exports.